andrea-rinaldi-microarea/FullDataSearch/README.md

 # FullDataSearch
 ## Create a ASP.NET Core service
 In VS Code installs the ["C# for Visual Studio Code"](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) plugin.
-Check you have isntalled the Entity Framework tools by testing the command `dotnet ef`.
+Check you have installed the Entity Framework tools by testing the command `dotnet ef`.
 We use the "Database First" approach.

 To create an ASP.NET Core service which use Entity Framework for SQL Server: